Request for Solutions:

 Phase 2 Technical DP #2 – Follow-on Activity

 DP 2 may be used to determine entrance into follow-on activities.
-At the Government’s discretion, DP #2 may occur when either the AMPV or Bradley vehicle specific DTT prototype with the five (5) troubleshooting lessons is satisfactorily demonstrated.
+At the Government’s discretion, DP #2 may occur when either the AMPV, JLTV or Bradley vehicle specific, five (5) prototype, troubleshooting lessons are satisfactorily demonstrated on the SIL.
 DP 2 may occur prior to the Government acceptance of all Phase #2 deliverable outcomes.

 Phase 2 Technical DP #3 – Proof of Concept

 DP #3 may be used to determine entry into Phase 3 and/or follow-on activities.
 DP #3 may occur after successful demonstration of the Phase 2 Objectives and may be prior to the Government acceptance of all Phase 2 deliverable outcomes.
 Early entry into Phase 3 activities may be determined by Technical DP #3 and does not constitute completion of Phase 2.

 Estimated Timeline: The Government anticipates that this phase will not exceed nine months.
 At the Government’s discretion, Phase 3 may begin prior to full completion of